 The Company holds 28 mineral claims in the Horwood Township of the Porcupine mining division, Ontario.
-Current claim expiry date is September 20, 2022.
-The claims were written off in the current year to reflect management focus on the British Columbia properties.
+Claims expired September 20, 2022.
+The claims were written off in the prior year to reflect management focus on the British Columbia property group.